TN 6 (08-15)

 obtaining accounting forms,

-developing any periodic accounting reports, which cannot be approved by the data operations center or the processing service center, and
+developing any periodic accounting reports, which cannot be generated by the Wilkes-Barre Data Operations Center (WBDOC), and

-C. The role of the processing service center
+C. The role of Program Service Center (PSC)

-The processing service center (PSC) has responsibility for all payee actions that the FO cannot process.
+The PSC has responsibility for Title II payee actions that the FO cannot process.
 PSC responsibilities include:

 resolving the PSC S8 suspension alerts,

-resolving discrepancies and omissions on the periodic accounting reports, and
+resolving discrepancies and omissions on the annual and final accounting reports, and

-approving acceptable periodic accounting reports from the representative payee.
+approving acceptable periodic accounting reports from the representative payee, and

 E. Procedure for determining the resident field office